Teoroo-CMC/PiNN/README.rst

 Contributing
 ============

-We hope this code is useful to you and would love to hear your input.
-The following contributions are all welcomed.
+As an open-source project, the following contributions are highly welcome:

 - Reporting bugs
 - Proposing new features
 - Discussing the current version of the code
 - Submitting fixes

-We use Github to host code, track issues and feature requests, as well as accept pull requests.
-We tried to make contributing as easy as possible, but please do the following before you open an issue.
+We use Github to host code, to track issues and feature requests, as well as to accept pull requests.

+Please follow the procedure below before you open a new issue.

-- Check for duplicate issues.
+- Check for duplicate issues first.
-- If you are reporting a bug, include the system information (platform, python and TensorFlow version).
+- If you are reporting a bug, include the system information (platform, Python and TensorFlow version etc.).

-If you would like to add some new features via pull request, please discuss with the developer first whether it fits the scope and aims of the project.
+If you would like to add some new features via pull request, please discuss with the main developer (Yunqi Shao) first to see whether it fits the scope and aims of this project.